KoichiHaradaEndor/Cron/src/Documentation/Classes/Daemon.md

 * interval that defines when the daemon should be executed,
 * and parameter object which is passed to the function when it is executed each time.

-A daemon executed in a dedicated worker process repeatedly.

 The function will be executed in the named worker process repeatedly using the specified interval.
 So the function need not contain loop structure.

 ## Constructor